Protesters gather in an attempt to drown out Trump’s speech

-WASHINGTON (AP) — Hundreds of demonstrators gathered around the White House on Thursday night for what was billed as a “noise demonstration and dance party” to drown out President Donald Trump’s speech accepting the Republican presidential nomination
+WASHINGTON (AP) — Hundreds of demonstrators gathered around the White House on Thursday night for a “noise demonstration and dance party” in an attempt to drown out President Donald Trump’s speech accepting the Republican presidential nomination

 “I hope you hear us, Trump,” the leader of the popular local band TOB shouted.
-The band blared Go-Go music, a distinctive D.C. variant on funk, as it headed toward the White House.

-Trump was delivering his acceptance speech from the White House’s South Lawn to close out the Republican National Convention.
+The band blared Go-Go music, a distinctive D.C. variant on funk, as it moved in the direction of the White House, where Trump delivered his acceptance speech to a crowd of more 1,500 on the South Lawn.

 One protester held up a sign, “Nightmare on Pennsylvania Avenue” — the street where the White House is located.

+There was no indication that Trump heard the protesters but there were a few points when a mix of sirens, music and blowhorns could be heard in the background and spectators in the back turned to see where the sounds were coming from.

 Acknowledging the coronavirus pandemic, the demonstrators wore masks but there was no social distancing.